Spain-Valencia Flag

 To the west, the urban sprawl of Alicante that nearly half-a-million people call home and to the north-east, behind the bump, Benidorm.

 That's where that group of lads on the flight out were off to, probably.
 On first inspection, a standard 'stag' was suspected but no, get this, a nappy wearing bunch for a male 'baby shower' who were noisily less than expected.
-Certainly less so than the soon to be squawker being celebrated and definitely the one in seat 20E.
+Certainly less so than the soon-to-be squawker being celebrated and definitely less so than the live one in seat 20E.

 Playa de San Juan